vlucas/frisby-site/source/docs/api/index.md

 ```

 #### exceptionHandler( function )
-Define an expection handler function, this function catch any exception thrown
+Define an exception handler function, this function catches any exception thrown
 by 'expects' helpers.
-It receive one argument which is the error thrown.
+It receives one argument which is the error thrown.

 ```javascript
 frisby.create('Catch me')